openaq/openaq-info/FAQ.md

 **21. What skills are needed to contribute to the code-base?**

 The front end is written in CSS, HTML and JavaScript using React.
-The API and updater are writen in JavaScript using Node.js.
+The API and updater are written in JavaScript using Node.js.
 There are a number of other small pieces (CSV exporter, health checker), mostly written in JS/Node.js.
 If you're interested in system architecture, everything runs on AWS.

 **22. How can I contribute my software development skills?
 Where can I find existing GitHub issues I can help out with?**